Harvard-CS145/final_project/LoadBalancing.md

 Copy your p4 code from Project 3 (the ECMP Routing Project).
 This code does not need to be changed for this project.

 ## Routing Controller
 We provided you a routing controller called `routing-controller.py`.
 This controller currently should be able to write ECMP routing rules for networks of switches running ECMP p4 code.
-You can test this you by changing up the topology (changing the json file that specifies the topology) and running the same controller code.
+You can test this by changing up the topology (changing the json file that specifies the topology) and running the same controller code.
 The `pingall` command should work.

 For this project, we will modify the `route` function of `routing-controller.py`, so that we can forward all the packets whose destination is the VIP to the load balancers (h1 and h2).